On differential smoothness of certain Artin-Schelter regular algebras of dimension 5: Differential and integral calculus

 Similarly, in \cite{WangWu2012}, Wang and Wu construct nine families of AS-regular algebras of dimension five, each generated by two degree-one generators and defined by three relations of degree four.
 Again, each such algebra \( B \) satisfies:

-In both cases, Theorem~\ref{NoDS} applies directly: since \( m = 5 \) and \( n = 2 < 5 \), any attempt to construct a $5$-dimensional differential calculus on these algebras must result in \( \Omega^5(A) = 0 \).
-This provides a structural obstruction to their differentiable smoothness.
+In both cases, Theorem~\ref{NoDS} applies once we ensure that every family of automorphisms $\{\nu_{x}, \nu_{y}\}$ constructed for the first-order differential calculus is generator-wise reflective.
+Since $m = 5$ and $n = 2 < 5$, any attempt to construct a $5$-dimensional differential calculus on these algebras necessarily yields $\Omega^{5}(A) = 0$.
+Consequently, this provides a structural obstruction to their differential smoothness.

 Another example arises from the work of Li and Wang \cite{LiWang2016}, where an AS-regular algebra \( C \) is constructed from deformations of enveloping algebras of graded Lie algebras.
 The algebra \( C \) is defined by five quadratic relations among four generators: